Six innovative practices selected for the Practice of the Year Award shortlist

 “Very skilled designer.
 Limited palette.
 Great houses.”
 Louis Becker

-WAN AWARDS would like to thank the jury and congratulate all six shortlisted finalists and the commended project within the WAN Practice of the Year Award 2017.
+WAN AWARDS would like to thank the jury and congratulate all six shortlisted finalists within the WAN Practice of the Year Award 2017.

 The winner of this category will be announced on the 28th February 2018 at our prestigious WAN AWARDS 2017 Event.